luiscoco/How_to_deploy_to_Azure_Kubernetes_AKS_a_SpringBoot_WebAPI/README.md

 # How to deploy SpringBoot WebAPI to Azure Kubernetes(AKS)

-## 1. Create the SpringBoo WebAPI with VSCode
+## 1. Create the SpringBoot WebAPI with VSCode